Table of contents

 Learning to code is more than just acquiring a new skill—it’s about opening doors to a world of opportunities.
 Here’s why coding is important for you and your kids:

-Future-Proofing Skills: Coding is becoming a fundamental skill in many careers, not just in tech.
+1. Future-Proofing Skills: Coding is becoming a fundamental skill in many careers, not just in tech.
 As automation and artificial intelligence grow, having coding knowledge will give you a competitive edge in the job market.
-For example, you could use your skills to create and sell HubSpot integrations as products to other businesses, demonstrating the practical application of coding in today's digital economy.
+For example, you could use your skills to create and sell HubSpot integrations or social media analytics as products to other businesses, demonstrating the practical application of coding in today's digital economy.

 Fun Fact: Coding Is Like a Superpower!